bpurdy48/clicker-craft/README.md

 3) type in: pgzrun
 4) drag and drop steve-clicker.py(that was the original name of the game) into the terminal
 5) press enter
-6) if you are using mu, just click play and skip the 4th and 5th step
+6) if you are using mu, just click play and skip the 4th and 5th step.
+Just load the file
 7) You should have the game open!

 Thanks for downloading and playing clicker craft!
+I am a middle school student currently(2021) and would really appreciate if you shared my game with other!